5 Ways to do Christian Self-Care

 From the beginning, God has given us fruit-bearing trees that are pleasing to the eye and good for food (Genesis 2:9).
 He deemed rest as holy (Genesis 2:3) and gave us the gift of sleep (Psalm 127:2).
 Through these passages, we see that biblical self-care is not a license to let loose and self-indulge, or about looking inward to seek our own happiness, but about looking upward in faith—cherishing God’s loving care and learning to see ourselves the way God sees us (1 John 3:1).

-How then can we practice biblical self-care?
+How then can we practice Christian self-care?
 Here are some ideas.

 Wrapping Ourselves in God’s Love